-- A. This INTERLOCAL AGREEMENT contains all the terms and conditions agreed upon by the parties hereto, and shall supersede all previous agreements, either oral or written, by or between two or more of the parties hereto with respect to the subject matter hereof.
-No other agreements, oral or written, regarding the subject matter of this INTERLOCAL AGREEMENT shall be deemed to exist. - B. This INTERLOCAL AGREEMENT may be amended or modified upon the written request of any party hereto.
+- A. This Agreement contains all of the terms and conditions agreed upon by the parties hereto, and shall supersede all previous agreements, either oral or written, by or between two or more of the parties hereto with respect to the subject matter hereof.
+No other agreements, oral or written, regarding the subject matter of this Agreement shall be deemed to exist. - B. This Agreement may be amended or modified upon the written request of any party hereto.
 Such written request shall be distributed to all parties at least thirty days prior to requested actions effective date.
-Any alterations, amendments, modifications or waivers in the terms and conditions of this

-INTERLOCAL AGREEMENT shall not be effective unless reduced to writing, approved by all parties, signed by duly authorized representatives and filed with each participating county's Clerk of the Court or Clerk of the Board, as may be applicable.

-- C. The term of this INTERLOCAL AGREEMENT shall be from date of filing with the respective Clerks of the Court and Clerk of the Board after execution of all participating Counties, and shall remain in effect until May 3, 2022, unless otherwise modified in accordance with section C. above. - D. In the event of any changes in State or federal law wherein this INTERLOCAL AGREEMENT shall no longer be valid, this INTERLOCAL AGREEMENT shall be automatically deemed void.
+Any alterations, amendments, modifications or waivers in the terms and conditions of this Agreement shall not be effective unless reduced to writing, approved by all parties, signed by duly authorized representatives and filed with each participating county's Clerk of the Board. - C. The term of this Agreement shall begin on the last date executed by all parties and shall remain in effect until June 30, 2023, and shall be renewed automatically for a one-year period on July 1 of each year unless terminated by any party hereto or otherwise by state or federal law. - D. In the event of any changes in state or federal law wherein this Agreement shall no longer be valid, this Agreement shall be automatically deemed void. - E. Pursuant to Subsection 163.01(11) of the Florida Statutes, this Agreement shall be filed with the respective Clerks of the Court of all participating Counties.

-IN WITNESS WHEREOF, the parties hereto have executed this INTERLOCAL AGREEMENT, by and through their duly authorized representatives, on the respective dates shown below.
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement, by and through their duly authorized representatives, on the respective dates shown below.

-[Signatures to follow on next page]
+[Signatures to follow]